T2T || FAQ || Ask T2T || Teachers' Lounge || Browse || Search || Thanks || About T2T

 [<< prev] [ next >>]

-From: Marie <email@example.com> To: Teacher2Teacher Public Discussion Date: 2006060610:26:16 Subject: Re: Parent review of accelrated math On 2006052109:51:27, Jennifer wrote: > >I am writing to share our experience with accelerated math. > >Background: >My child is in 2nd grade and scored in the 100 percentile across the >board in all 8-10 subject areas (with exception of one of the reading >ones- she got an 95%) in the state aptitude testing.
-She scored at >129 in an IQ type test.
-She gets straight As and has been selected for >the gifted program that starts in 3rd grade. > >My concern with AM: there is not enough repetition.
-She is currently >completing 2nd grade curriculum in AM as they do not accelerate kids >formally until they start the 3rd grade.
-She average 96% for the test >scores.
-She averages 78% for the review. > >What does this low review score reflect?
-Is it a lack of ability in >math?
-I would argue no- given her aptitude scoring and her IQ. >I argue that this score reflects that once an objective is introduced- >if a child scores well, they do not practice the same objective again >for God knows how long???
-No more questions are asked on the objective >except maybe 1-3 questions on the test that follows.
-I have seen >objectives introduced and then not touched upon again for 6 weeks. >Then- out of the blue, they are slipped into a test as review >material. > >I would argue that she does understand the concept- otherwise she >would not be scoring so well with mastery of math in her aptitude >testing.
-It would seem that perhaps they need to have kids repeat >work involving the "objective" at least 2-3 days within the same week >it is introduced.
-For advanced students/ gifted learners, they could >just include a small number of problems.
-Without this feature, I >view the program as an exposure to math that does not allow the child >to be able to immediately recall how to solve a certain type of >problem because they have practiced it sufficiently to allow >instantaneous recognition. > >Having taken higher mathmatics and science classes in colleges, I have >to say that extremely fast manipulation of mathmatic formulas is a >requirement to finishing the tests and answering all the problems.
-I >do not believe that kids who are introduced to a concept and only >taught one day on the concept will achieve the speed required in >higher mathematics to succeed. > >I make the general conclusion form the facts involved in my daughter's >situation, that there is something wrong with the program because her >aptitude testing clearly show a mastery of 2nd grade math curriculum, >but there is a discrepancy between her ability and how she is >performing in accelerated math.
-I think that AM will have even worse >long term effects for those students who are not as bright.
-They will >show false high scores on exams because they can figure out some >problems because they have been exposed to them.
-The problem is that >they have not truly mastered them. > >The program is experimental and I would prefer that my daughter's >future not be adversely affected because of the experiment. >Unfortunately, they will be using the AM solely in the gifted class >next year.
-I am considering pulling her from the program because I >want to make sure she masters skills the first time they are presented >and not merely be exposed to them for 1 day. > >- From a parent convinced that the AM prgram will have long term >adverse affects on our children's math skills. > AM is set up so 20% of the practice is a review of mastered objectives.
-The teacher can change this setting.
-She can also change the length of the practices.
-I would go back and look at your child's practice sheets to figure out where the mistakes are made.
-My students have to find their mistake before they turn it in to me.
-By analyzing their work they are able to get a better understanding of the math concepts.
-Go to www.renlearn.com and look at the data.
-It will show that AM has a positive affect on math learning.
-AM is not meant to be used as the sole math program.
-It is meant to provide the practice necessary to master a skill.
-How much training have the teachers had in using AM?
-Find out more before you decide that AM is not good for your child.
+From: Jennifer <email@example.com> To: Teacher2Teacher Public Discussion Date: 2006052109:51:27 Subject: Parent review of accelrated math I am writing to share our experience with accelerated math.
+Background: My child is in 2nd grade and scored in the 100 percentile across the board in all 8-10 subject areas (with exception of one of the reading ones- she got an 95%) in the state aptitude testing.
+She scored at 129 in an IQ type test.
+She gets straight As and has been selected for the gifted program that starts in 3rd grade.
+My concern with AM: there is not enough repetition.
+She is currently completing 2nd grade curriculum in AM as they do not accelerate kids formally until they start the 3rd grade.
+She average 96% for the test scores.
+She averages 78% for the review.
+What does this low review score reflect?
+Is it a lack of ability in math?
+I would argue no- given her aptitude scoring and her IQ.
+I argue that this score reflects that once an objective is introduced- if a child scores well, they do not practice the same objective again for God knows how long???
+No more questions are asked on the objective except maybe 1-3 questions on the test that follows.
+I have seen objectives introduced and then not touched upon again for 6 weeks.
+Then- out of the blue, they are slipped into a test as review material.
+I would argue that she does understand the concept- otherwise she would not be scoring so well with mastery of math in her aptitude testing.
+It would seem that perhaps they need to have kids repeat work involving the "objective" at least 2-3 days within the same week it is introduced.
+For advanced students/ gifted learners, they could just include a small number of problems.
+Without this feature, I view the program as an exposure to math that does not allow the child to be able to immediately recall how to solve a certain type of problem because they have practiced it sufficiently to allow instantaneous recognition.
+Having taken higher mathmatics and science classes in colleges, I have to say that extremely fast manipulation of mathmatic formulas is a requirement to finishing the tests and answering all the problems.
+I do not believe that kids who are introduced to a concept and only taught one day on the concept will achieve the speed required in higher mathematics to succeed.
+I make the general conclusion form the facts involved in my daughter's situation, that there is something wrong with the program because her aptitude testing clearly show a mastery of 2nd grade math curriculum, but there is a discrepancy between her ability and how she is performing in accelerated math.
+I think that AM will have even worse long term effects for those students who are not as bright.
+They will show false high scores on exams because they can figure out some problems because they have been exposed to them.
+The problem is that they have not truly mastered them.
+The program is experimental and I would prefer that my daughter's future not be adversely affected because of the experiment.
+Unfortunately, they will be using the AM solely in the gifted class next year.
+I am considering pulling her from the program because I want to make sure she masters skills the first time they are presented and not merely be exposed to them for 1 day. - From a parent convinced that the AM prgram will have long term adverse affects on our children's math skills.

 Math Forum Home || The Math Library || Quick Reference || Math Forum Search